terra-money/docs/docs/validator/troubleshooting.md

 - https://tequila-lcd.terra.dev for the Tequila Testnet.
 - https://bombay-lcd.terra.dev for the Bombay Testnet.

-Be sure to specify the LCD for the same network that your node is connecting to.
+Be sure to specify the LCD for the same network your node is connecting to.

 If you run a [local LCD](https://docs.terra.money/terrad/lcd.html) (for example localhost:1317), be sure that your LCD is connecting to the same node.